apillai-work/vaes-for-map-generation/README.md

-# vaes-for-map-generation
+# Variational Autoencoders for Fantasy Map Generation
-Using Variational Autoencoders for Fantasy Map Generation (Use Case/Industry --> Worldbuilding Tool for Writers)
+Using VAEs for Fantasy Map Generation as a world-building tool for writers